-Of course, there are a lot of great advantages to having central heating with a gas boiler, but every once in a while, you’re very likely to come across a situation.
+Of course, there are a lot of great benefits to having central heating with a gas boiler, but now and then, you’re very likely to come across a situation.

-Even though it’s probable that the situation you have could be different, the vast majority of the time you’re likely to see that your boiler situation is a general one.
-This guarantees that identifying the right resolution will be much easier and faster than what you assumed.
+Even though it’s probable that the situation you have could be exceptional, the vast majority of the time you’re likely to see that your boiler problem is a general one.
+This guarantees that identifying the right resolution will be much simpler and faster than what you assumed.

 A great deal of boiler issues can essentially be minimised by getting your boiler serviced regularly, we advise at the very least annually.

 The Six Most Usual Gas Boiler Repair Situations